Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Introduction

 \section{Introduction}

-Pre-trained code models are proposed to analyze the big corpora of source code and natural languages collected from open-source platforms (e.g., GitHub and StackOverflow).
-Such pre-trained code models have been used to automate various software engineering tasks, e.g., code understanding, code generation, code clone detection \citep{shobha2021code}, defect detection \citep{pornprasit2021pyexplainer,humphreys2019explainable}, and code summarization \citep{leclair2020improved}.
+Large Language Models (LLMs) for code (in short: code models) are proposed to analyze the big corpora of source code and natural languages collected from open-source platforms (e.g., GitHub and StackOverflow).
+Such pre-trained code models have been used to automate various source code-related tasks, e.g., code understanding, code generation, code clone detection ~\cite{shobha2021code}, defect detection ~\cite{pornprasit2021pyexplainer,humphreys2019explainable}, and code summarization ~\cite{leclair2020improved}.
 Automating such software engineering tasks has been shown to greatly improve software developers' productivity and reduce the costs of software development.

-Recent studies proposed Transformer-based pre-trained code models, e.g., CodeBERT \citep{feng2020codebert}, GraphCodeBERT \citep{guo2020graphcodebert}, CodeGPT \citep{lu2021codexglue}, CodeT5 \citep{wang2021codet5}.
+Recent studies proposed Transformer-based code models, e.g., CodeBERT ~\cite{feng2020codebert}, GraphCodeBERT ~\cite{guo2020graphcodebert}, CodeGPT ~\cite{lu2021codexglue}, CodeT5 ~\cite{wang2021codet5}.
 However, most of these studies often focus on improving its accuracy---\emph{\textbf{without considering its explainability aspect}}.
 Thus, when deploying such models in practice, practitioners still do not know why such models provide a given recommendation or suggestion.

 Let's consider a given Python code snippet of a bubble sort algorithm.
 A code summarization model may be able to correctly summarize that the given code snippet is a bubble sort algorithm.
 However, developers may not trust the models if the models correctly generate the natural text based on indentation, white spaces, or parenthesis of the Python code snippet, instead of the meaningful semantic information (i.e., bubble sort).
 Thus, the correct predictions generated by the models do not guarantee that the models are learned correctly.
-Therefore, a lack of explainability of the large and complex pre-trained code models could lead to a lack of adoption in practice.
+Therefore, a lack of explainability of the large and complex code models could lead to a lack of adoption in practice.